gavinbeatty/mkvtomp4/README.markdown

 Gavin Beatty <gavinbeatty@gmail.com>

 mkvtomp4: Uses mpeg4ip, mkvtoolnix and ffmpeg to convert troublesome mkv files to mp4.
+The conversion does not re-encode the video and only re-encodes the audio if it doesn't use AAC codec (one can override this behaviour using --audio-codec).
 They will be playable on the Sony PS3.

     Usage: mkvtomp4.py [OPTIONS] [--] <mkvfile>